lillianwang112/chinese-learning-app/README.md

 1. **Import multiple decks** - Add all the topics we're covering this semester
 2. **Use writing practice** - Actually drawing characters helps with retention way more than just recognition
 3. **Try different modes** - Mix up flashcards, writing, matching, and tests to keep it interesting
+4. **Combine decks before quizzes** - Use the Combine Decks feature to merge multiple lessons into one deck for weekly review
+5. **Use Writing Test Mode** - Once you're somewhat comfortable with the characters, switch to Test Mode where the characters are hidden and you write from memory

 ## 📚 Available Vocabulary Decks